 Amazon’s Sustainability Record:

 Amazon uses huge amounts of electricity and most of the company’s energy comes from coal-fired power plants.
 In 2015, in response to mounting public pressure, including our Build A Cleaner Cloud campaign, Amazon’s hosting company, Amazon Web Services (AWS) announced it would invest in both solar and wind energy projects.
-As these projects come online, AWS will be able to use greater amounts of renewable energy to power its massive network of data centers.
-The company has committed to move to 100% renewable energy, however, it has yet to announce a deadline for this goal.
-Amazon is also still stalling in terms of transparency, refusing to report its energy usage to the Carbon Disclosure Project.
+As these projects came online, AWS is now using 50% renewable energy to power its massive network of data centers.
+The company has committed to move to 100% renewable energy by 2030, but is still behind competitors like Apple and Google.

+Finally, even white collar workers are not protected.
 The New York Times’ explosive expose on Amazon’s white-collar workers revealed that while employees at Amazon’s Headquarters may earn a great deal, they are often subjected to a ruthless working environment.
 Current and former employees conveyed tales of working for four days without sleeping, developing ulcers from stress, never seeing their families, even being fired for having cancer or a miscarriage and needing time to recover.